EcoG-io/iso15118/README.md

 - `.env.dev.local` - ENV file with development settings, tailored to be used with the local host

-If the user runs the project locally, e.g. using `$ make build && make run-secc`, it is required to create a `.env` file, containing the required settings.
+If the user runs the project locally, eg using `$ make build && make run-secc`, it is required to create a `.env` file, containing the required settings.

 To run for local development, simply copy the contents of `.env.dev.local` to `.env`.